CB93/CSV-to-binary-random-access-file/README.md

 1001, Cosmo, Kramer, 5827.48, 1500.00

 The filenames will be passed to the program via command line arguments.
-For simplicity, have both files reside in the program’s current directory.
+For simplicity, both files reside in the program’s current directory.
 Example:
 exename sourcefilename destinationfilename